Precedential No. 15: "CONDOMTOY CONDOM" Fails TTAB Specimen Test

 The Board found that on Osterberg's specimen, however, the subject mark is "not so prominently displayed ... that customers will easily associate the mark with the products."
 Customers are likely to view the term "CondomToy" as "a descriptive term, advertising puffery, or merely informational."
 Moreover, the webpage "does not directly provide a means for ordering the condoms."

 Osterberg flaccidly argued that his webpage qualified as a display because he handed out copies of the webpage at sales presentations, where he successfully obtained orders for the condoms.
-[TTABlog comment: one is tempted to say that he ran the product up the flagpole, and several buyers saluted.
-But one won't].
 However, there was no proof that those purchasers viewed "CondomToy condom" as a source indicator for the goods.

 And so the Board affirmed the refusal to register.